Tailored PDFs for New Physics searches: Disentangling new physics signals and PDFs at the HL-LHC

-where $\hat{\boldsymbol{\sigma}}_{\rm NNLO}^{\rm SM}$ denotes the vector of partonic cross sections computed at NNLO in perturbative QCD within the SM, and $\mathcal{L}_{\rm true}$ are the parton luminosities constructed from the {\it true} PDFs.
 The term in brackets accounts for BSM contributions through the corresponding linear SMEFT $K$-factors $R_i$, computed with the {\it true} PDFs; the synthetic observables $\mathbf{D}^{0}$ are assigned uncertainties and correlations according to the experimental covariance matrices of the measurements or projections included in the fit. \item[(ii)] In the second step, a simultaneous fit to the synthetic data is performed, in which both the PDFs and the Wilson coefficients parametrising the BSM model are treated as free parameters and determined concurrently. \item [(iii)] In the third step, the fitted PDFs and Wilson coefficients are compared to the corresponding \emph{true} PDF and {\it true} SMEFT coefficient values used as input in the generation of the synthetic data.
 The simultaneous closure test is deemed successful if the fitted results are statistically compatible with the underlying law of nature within the quoted uncertainties. \end{itemize} Simultaneous closure tests probe the ability of a joint PDF--SMEFT fitting procedure to disentangle distortions induced by potential BSM effects from genuine PDF features.
 This framework is particularly well suited to isolating the interplay between PDFs and BSM contributions.
 By construction, the synthetic data are internally consistent and their theoretical description is exact.
 As a result, additional effects arising from experimental tensions between datasets~\cite{Barontini:2025lnl} or from missing higher-order corrections in the SM predictions~\cite{NNPDF:2024nan,NNPDF:2024dpb} are absent.

 From an experimental perspective, we generate a synthetic dataset comprising a total of 4363 data points, covering a broad range of processes.
 The $L_0$ data constructed according to Eq.~\eqref{eq:L0data} are drawn from two sources: \begin{enumerate} \item Observables currently included in the NNPDF4.0 analysis~\cite{Ball:2021leu}, excluding all jet observables so that we can isolate the top data and use them as the main source of constraints for the large-$x$ gluon.
 Moreover we supplement the NNPDF4.0 dataset by the Drell--Yan and top-quark measurements incorporated in Refs.~\cite{Greljo:2021kvv,Iranipour:2022iak} and~\cite{Kassabov:2023hbm}, respectively.
 After applying kinematic cuts, this dataset comprises $n^{\rm current}_{\rm data} = 4271$ data points. \item Projections for the HL-LHC in high-mass Drell--Yan, forward Drell--Yan, and high-mass top-pair production, yielding a total of $n^{\rm HL}_{\rm data} = 92$ data points.
 The uncertainties associated with the first category are taken directly from the corresponding experimental publications and therefore reflect realistic experimental conditions.
 In contrast, the uncertainties assigned to the HL-LHC projections are constructed following dedicated projection scenarios, which are described in detail later in this section. \end{enumerate} The kinematic coverage of the data points used in this study is shown in Fig.~\ref{fig:xq2}.
 The points are shown in \((x,Q^2)\) space with the HL-LHC projections highlighted with a border.